 - Harvest records are required when angling for any species with an annual limit. - A harvest record form is printed on the back of each sport fishing license.
-For anglers under age 16 and others not requiring a license, free harvest reporting cards are available from ADF&G offices and from fishing license vendors. - Annual limits are listed in the General and Special Regulations for each area. - Immediately upon landing and retaining a fish that requires harvest recording, anglers must enter the species, date, and location, IN INK, on the back of their sport fishing license or on the harvest record card.
+For resident anglers under age 18 and nonresident anglers under 16 and others not requiring a license, free harvest reporting cards are available online, from ADF&G offices and from fishing license vendors. - Annual limits are listed in the General and Special Regulations for each area. - Immediately upon landing and retaining a fish that requires harvest recording, anglers must enter the species, date, and location, IN INK, on the back of their sport fishing license or on the harvest record card.